m4r35n357/ODE-Playground/README.md

 (matplotlib plot not shown!)

 ### Square root of two
-Here is a quick example of function inversion.
+Here is a quick example of using root finding to invert a function.
+The problem is set up as: [function] - [target value] = 0.
 There is a choice of analysis (root finding) method:
+You need to provide an initial estimate for the Newton solver, or an initial bracket for Bisection.
 ```
 $ ipython3 -i ipython.py
 Python 3.9.2 (default, Feb 28 2021, 17:03:44)